onqtam/headjack/src/introduction.md

  -->

-- Following the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - in Headjack identity is simply an identifier (unique number) and anything orthogonal (KYC, profiles, privacy) can be layered on top of it.
+- Following the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - in Headjack identity is simply an identifier (unique number) and anything orthogonal (KYC, profiles, privacy, finance) can be layered on top of it.

 - It solves single sign-on and allows for user experience similar to Web2 through [hierarchical authorization management](identity.md) - keypairs are not required by default and even those with keys bound to their accounts may choose to not explicitly sign every interaction.